Fiona Bruce: Other programmes

 In September 1998, Bruce became the presenter for BBC Two's Antiques Show, which was in its fourth series.
 She presented it for a further two series, showing her interest in presenting antiques programmes nearly a decade before presenting Antiques Roadshow.
-On 22 June 2007 it was announced that Bruce was to replace the retiring Michael Aspel as presenter of Antiques Roadshow the following spring; this initially caused some controversy.
+On 22 June 2007, it was announced that Bruce was to replace the retiring Michael Aspel as presenter of Antiques Roadshow the following spring, which initially caused some controversy.
 However, average viewership increased during Bruce's first year as presenter.

 In 2007, Bruce wrote and presented a BBC documentary about Cherie Blair as Tony Blair left office.

 Bruce also occasionally presented special editions of The Money Programme.
 In one, she profiled the entrepreneur Alan Sugar.
 She said of the experience: "It was a bit like being in front of a hair dryer at very close quarters.
 He's not backwards in coming forward in his opinions."
 During the documentary, Bruce – who has always publicly identified herself as a feminist – challenged Sugar's view that women should openly disclose their childcare commitments to a potential employer.
 Her point was that if men were not required to declare their ability to meet the demands of their job, it was not right that women should do so.

 Victoria: A Royal Love Story (2010) is a BBC documentary, written and presented by Bruce, charting the story of the love affair between Queen Victoria and Prince Albert, and documenting the collection of paintings, sculptures, and jewellery they gave each other.

-Since 2011, she has co-hosted the BBC television series Fake or Fortune? alongside Philip Mould, which examines the process of establishing the authenticity of works of art, including the use of modern techniques.
+Since 2011, she has co-hosted the BBC television series Fake or Fortune? alongside Philip Mould, which involves the process of establishing the authenticity of works of art, including the use of modern techniques.
 In 2011, Bruce wrote and presented The Queen's Palaces, a three-part BBC documentary telling the story of Queen Elizabeth II's three official residences, Buckingham Palace, Windsor Castle, and Holyrood Palace.
 In 2012, Bruce wrote and presented a BBC documentary about Leonardo da Vinci.

 In 2015 and 2016, she presented the BBC Four quiz programme Hive Minds.

 In 2017, it was reported that Bruce was paid between £350,000 and £400,000 as a BBC presenter.
-In early 2019 she stated that she did not keep track of her salary which for 2018 was reportedly £170,000, an amount that did not include her earnings from Antiques Roadshow.
+In early 2019, she stated that she did not keep track of her salary which, for 2018, was reportedly £170,000, an amount that did not include her earnings from Antiques Roadshow.